bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

             assert.equal(4, 2+2);
         });

-Here is a second, more "complicated" test:
+Here is a second, more complicated test:

         it('2+2 != 5', function() {